 - OSHA Press Release - Additional bad press for the company will come from an OSHA press release that will include a 'shaming quote' issued by a high-up OSHA official.

 These consequences can have a serious financial impact on most types of companies.
 The bad press associated with being on this list is going to make it much more difficult for a company to retain existing clients, and attract new ones.
-Many companies won't want to do business with a company on this list due to the known safety concerns, which could results in a direct impact to their business.
+Many companies won't want to do business with a company on this list due to the known safety concerns, which could result in a direct impact on their business.

 Focused on Reforming

 OSHA's focus when putting a company into the severe violator enhancement program is to help them to reform and get the safety issues resolved as quickly as possible.
 While companies often feel like it is an attack from OSHA, the reality is the agency is there to help them overcome potential obstacles to getting issues fixed.

 Companies that are willing and able to make an effort to address the issues in question can often find a valuable resource in OSHA itself.
 They can give suggestions on how to fix potential safety issues that resulted in the problems.
 In some cases, they can even help to find ways to minimize the costs associated with making the necessary changes so that they can eventually qualify to get out of the SVEP list.

 The main focus will be on addressing the specific issue or issues that were responsible for putting the company on the SVEP list, to begin with.
 If a company had repeated serious injuries or fatalities due to employees falling from scaffolding, OSHA would work with them to identify the cause of these issues and get them addressed.

 A company that is on the SVEP list will remain there for at least three years.
 Even if they address all the issues that caused them to be on the list within the first few months, it will still be three years before they exit.
 This long-term punishment is one of the major reasons why companies will often make a strong effort to avoid getting put on it in the first place.